ggblue7/NavigationBarOrStatusBarShowOrHide/README.md

 3)NavBarAndStatusBarStateChange_interface
   NavBarAndStatusBarStateChange_implementation

-3.If You Choose the First Macro And Can Control The StatusBar:
+3.If You Choose the First Macro And Control The StatusBar:

         [self statusBarShow];
         [self statusBarHide];